Asymptotically Minimax Robust Hypothesis Testing: Least Favorable Distributions and Asymptotically Minimax Robust Tests

-in the places of $A_0\cap A_5$ and $A_2\cap A_3$, respectively, empty $A_0\cap A_3$, and the explicit definition of the sets $A_j$, which leads to the robust LRF Type I and the corresponding LFDs.
-The robust LRF of Type II is a special case arising from merging the middle three regions of the robust LRFs of Type I or III.
-Clipped likelihood ratio functions are obtained again from the robust LRF of Type I and II for $k_1$ small enough and $k_2$ large enough, and $k_1$ large enough and $k_2$ small enough, respectively.
-This implies empty $A_0\cap A_4$ and $A_1\cap A_3$. \end{proof}
+in the places of $A_0\cap A_5$ and $A_2\cap A_3$, respectively, empty $A_0\cap A_3$, and the explicit definition of the sets $A_j$, which leads to the LRF of \text{Type-I} and the corresponding LFDs.
+The LRF of \text{Type-II} is a special case arising from merging the middle three regions of the LRFs of \text{Type-I} and \text{Type-III} as $k_2\to k_1$.
+Moreover, LRFs of \text{Type-I} and \text{Type-III} tend to clipped likelihood ratio functions for $k_1$ small enough and $k_2$ large enough, and $k_1$ large enough and $k_2$ small enough, respectively.
+This implies empty $A_0\cap A_4$ and $A_1\cap A_3$. \end{IEEEproof}

 \begin{rem} Three different types of LFDs given in Theorem~\ref{theorem3} were first proposed in \cite{kassamband} without any details about how they were obtained.
 Here, the robust LRFs and the corresponding LFDs have been derived analytically with the assumption that optimum Lagrangian parameters $\lambda_j$ and $\nu_j$ are constant functions.
 The correctness of these assumptions is due to Theorem~$1$ and $2$ in \cite{kassamband} which show that these pairs of LFDs are minimax robust and minimize all $f$-divergences. \end{rem} There are two different cases of consideration.
-If the type of LRFs are/can be known, it may be preferable to obtain the LFDs by solving the unit area density function equations in $k_1$ and $k_2$.
-However, if this knowledge is unavailable, \eqref{eq47} may need to be solved by a convex optimization method for the uncertainty classes given by \eqref{eq84}, which introduce linear constraints.
-To do this, the densities may first be sampled, and hence discretized.
+If the type of LRFs are/can be known, it may be preferable to determine the parameters $k_1$ and $k_2$ by solving the equations which impose unit area density function constraints.
+However, if this knowledge is unavailable the minimax equations described by the problem formulation in Section~\ref{sec5_5} may need to be solved by a convex optimization method for the uncertainty classes given by \eqref{eq84}, which introduce linear constraints.
+To do this, the densities are first sampled, and hence discretized.
 For any integration, a numerical integration method can be adopted, for instance the trapezoidal integration.